Using Asset Lifecycle Management (ALM) To Maximize Asset Value

 What is asset lifecycle management (ALM)?

-By keeping constant tabs on the asset throughout its lifecycle, a business will gain a lot of data and insights.
-This includes the physical condition of the asset, the contribution of the asset to overall productivity and revenue generation, its reliability and ongoing maintenance costs, and so on.
+By keeping constant tabs on an asset throughout its lifecycle, a business will gain a lot of data and insight.
+It can learn how an asset’s physical condition is impacted by its use over time within a business’s specific application.
+It can also measure the contribution of the asset to productivity and revenue, its reliability and ongoing maintenance costs, and more.

-Let’s take a look at the possible objectives, using the example of acquiring a new CNC machine:
+Let’s take a look at how a company may use this information with an example of acquiring a new CNC machine:

 Asset lifecycle management comes with many additional benefits:

-• reduces depreciation, improving the resale value of an asset
+• Reduction in depreciation, improving the resale value of an asset

-Without adequate lifecycle management, most assets will cause increased expenses, reduce productivity, and result in overall inefficient utilization of resources across the firm.
+Without adequate lifecycle management, most assets will experience steady increases in maintenance expenses, reductions in productivity, and inefficient utilization of resources across the firm.

-Success in asset lifecycle management hinges on the easy availability of information.
-For maximum impact, ALM planners need data inputs from virtually every aspect of the organization.
-This demands a level of visibility that is hard to acquire in legacy systems (non-digital, or non-connected, involving manual data recording).
+Successful asset lifecycle management depends on the easy availability of information.
+For maximum impact, ALM planners need data from virtually every aspect of the organization.
+Given the amount of data and analysis required, analog or pen and paper systems simply do not provide the visibility a good asset lifecycle management process needs.

-Modern CMMS/EAM – short for Computerized Maintenance Management System/Enterprise Asset Management software – are sophisticated digital platforms that combine software, online systems, and on-site tools (IoT integration).
+Modern CMMS (Computerized Maintenance Management System) and EAM (Enterprise Asset Management) software are sophisticated digital platforms that combine online systems and on-site tools (IoT integration) to streamline data collection.
 A CMMS/EAM platform gives businesses unprecedented control and visibility over all their operational assets, equipment, and departments.

-A customizable CMMS solution gives businesses a critical edge in all stages of asset lifecycle management.
+By providing a framework and digital platform to support each part of the ALM process, businesses can set themselves up for successful asset management practices.
+A customizable CMMS software gives businesses a critical edge in all stages of asset lifecycle management.
 Let’s take a look at how CMMS offers support at each stage.

 1. Planning

-The asset is chosen after extensive research of available options in the market, trialing and comparing them, and finally purchasing one that fits the business needs best.
+The asset is chosen after extensive research of options on the market, trialing and comparing them, and finally purchasing one that fits the business needs best.

 The CMMS impact

-To make a clear case for new asset acquisitions, management will need to review existing equipment and capital assets.
-With a mobile CMMS platform, all the relevant data is at your fingertips at all times.
+To make a clear case for new asset acquisitions, management must review existing equipment and capital assets.
+With a mobile CMMS app, all the relevant asset data is available for quick and meaningful reporting.

-Using custom KPIs, you can generate a wide range of reports on asset performance and share them with all major stakeholders across the organization, which can streamline the decision making process.
+Using custom KPIs, maintenance reports on asset performance can be shared with all major stakeholders across the organization, which streamlines the decision-making process.

 2. Acquisition & deployment